The Ricci flow on surfaces with boundary: Controlling the injectivity radius of a surface with boundary

-Since $f\geq 1$, it follows that the Gaussian curvature of $\hat{M}_0$ is at most $K_++\frac{2\alpha_+}{z_0}$.
-Given the fact that the produced extension $\hat{M}_0$ is surface with a $C^2$ metric and with a totally geodesic boundary, so we can double it to obtain a closed surface endowed with a $C^2$ metric of positive Gaussian curvature, wich is bounded above by $K_++\frac{2\alpha_+}{z_0}$. \end{proof}
+Since $f\geq 1$, it follows that the Gaussian curvature of $\hat{M}_0$, which is equal to $-f_{zz}/f$, is at most $K_++\frac{2\alpha_+}{z_0}$.
+Given the fact that the produced extension $\hat{M}_0$ is a surface with a $C^2$ metric and with a totally geodesic boundary, so we can double it to obtain a closed surface endowed with a $C^2$ metric of positive Gaussian curvature, which is bounded above by $K_++\frac{2\alpha_+}{z_0}$. \end{proof}

-From the proof of the previous theorem we can extract the following useful corollary. \begin{corollary} If there is a geodesic in $M$ that hits the boundary orthogonally at its both endpoints of length $l$, then there is a closed geodesic (which is $C^3$) in the extension $\hat{M}$ of length $2l+2z_0$. \end{corollary}
+From the proof of the previous theorem we can extract the following useful corollary. \begin{corollary} If there is a geodesic in $M$ of length $l$ that hits the boundary orthogonally at both its endpoints, then there is a closed geodesic (which is $C^3$) in the extension $\hat{M}$ of length $2l+2z_0$. \end{corollary}

 Let $\left(M,g\right)$ be a compact surface with boundary.
 We will assume that its scalar curvature is positive as well as the geodesic curvature of its boundary.
 We will assume that the bounds $0<R\leq 2K_+$ and $0\leq k_g\leq \alpha_+$ hold, and also, without loss of generality, that $K_+\geq 1$.